samuelhfish/python-scripting-practice/README.md

 **The first task I use budget data with the following goals:**

- _-total number of months included in the dataset
+ _total number of months included in the dataset_

--net total amount of "Profit/Losses" over the entire period
+_net total amount of "Profit/Losses" over the entire period_

--changes in "Profit/Losses" over the entire period, and then the average of those changes
+_changes in "Profit/Losses" over the entire period, and then the average of those changes_

--greatest increase in profits (date and amount) over the entire period
+_greatest increase in profits (date and amount) over the entire period_

--greatest decrease in profits (date and amount) over the entire period_
+_greatest decrease in profits (date and amount) over the entire period_

 **The second task I use election data with the following goals:**

-_-total number of votes cast
+_total number of votes cast_

--complete list of candidates who received votes
+_complete list of candidates who received votes_

--percentage of votes each candidate won
+_percentage of votes each candidate won_

--total number of votes each candidate won
+_total number of votes each candidate won_

--winner of the election based on popular vote_
+_winner of the election based on popular vote_

 ```python